Back to Home Page

 Source: Seed Savers Exchange

 Medium sized bright orange fruits.
 Solid orange meat, few seeds and wonderful flavor.
 80 days from transplant.
-These beauties just kept coming all season long.

 Wisconsin 55 Tomato

 Developed at the University of Wisconsin in the 1950s.
 Does best on rich soils.
 Excellent all-purpose tomato, great for canning.
-Good flavor and yields of 5-8 oz fruits.
+Good flavor and yields of 5-8 oz. fruits.
 Remembered as one of the best home and market tomatoes in the Madison area.